 When you connect to the internet via tethering, anything you do comes out of your mobile data allowance.
 That goes for browsing, email, snapchatting, streaming, uploading to social media, Skype calls - everything.

-Keep a beady eye on how much data you've got left, or you could be left in the lurch.
+Keep an eye on how much data you've got left, or you could be left in the lurch.
 Most networks will allow you to buy a data add-on if you need extra.

 Tethering policies by mobile network